What exactly do companies promise?

 In other words, even if you think the anonymity of the crowd is protecting you, companies can find out who you are when they have only enough parts of the data puzzle.

 Data cheating is even dependent on your consent.
 When you launch a new application, such as a game, it usually requires access to very private information such as birthdays, schools attended, your friends' list, and even Article in the news feed - all valuable tips for targeted advertising.

 This allows you to automatically track who is eating in which restaurants or watching movies.
 If a social network between 5 and 20 generates annual sales per customer, why does not it offer you Plan B for the same amount to choose a truly private service?

-The cost would surely not be prohibitive.
-Facebook, for example, says per user accounts for about one dollar a year to keep its infrastructure running.
+The cost certainly wouldn't be prohibitive.
+Facebook, for example, says it spends around one dollar per year per user to keep its infrastructure running.

 Models for data protection

-Or how about a multi-level model where privacy-conscious users can choose what they want to reveal about themselves in exchange for a set of discounts?
-Cable TV, iTunes and many other services prove that people are prepared to pay for access to content that matters to them.
+Or how about a multi-level model in which the data protection-oriented users can choose what they want to surrender as a return for a series of discounts?
+Cable television, iTunes and many other services prove that people are willing to pay for access to content that is important to them.

 Google Apps, the enterprise version of the productivity applications like Gmail and Google Drive, is by the way such an alternative.
 In contrast to the free consumption variant, the Business version does not have any ads based on scanning the content of each message in the inbox.
 This type of automated snooping would not tolerate any business clientele.

 Designed to get us into the pan!

 The reason the regular consumer is falling victim is simple, says American privacy expert Christopher Soghoian: “Facebook was designed to violate your privacy at every turn.